LancersDevTeam/rnb/README.md

 3. Add your repository

 ```
-git remote add origin git/path/to/your/repository
+git remote set-url origin git/path/to/your/repository
 ```

 ## Included